-As part of his fiscal year 2024 budget, which would run from October 1, 2023 to September 30, 2024, President Joe Biden has asked Congress to fund an $11.3 billion program to eliminate hepatitis C virus (HCV) in the United States.
+As part of his fiscal year 2024 budget, which would run from October 1, 2023 to September 30, 2024, President Joe Biden has asked Congress to fund an $11.3 billion program to eliminate hepatitis C in the United States.

-If approved, the five-year program would expand testing and access to antiviral drugs and increase awareness about HCV.
+If approved, the five-year program would expand testing and access to antiviral drugs and increase awareness about hepatitis C virus (HCV) infection.
 The program would build on the Inflation Reduction Act and enable the federal government to negotiate lower drug prices for people covered by Medicare.

-In an interview with Science, transplant hepatologist David Kaplan, MD, of the University of Pennsylvania Perelman School of Medicine, said eliminating HCV “is possible and feasible” and that this field “has been waiting for this for a long time.”
+In an interview with Science, transplant hepatologist David Kaplan, MD, of the University of Pennsylvania Perelman School of Medicine, said eliminating hepatitis C “is possible and feasible” and that this field “has been waiting for this for a long time.”
 “Elimination,” in this context does not mean total eradication as was achieved with smallpox in 1980, but rather cutting new cases by 90% and deaths by 65% per the goal set by the World Health Organization.
 Indeed, countries such as England are already on track to meet this goal.

 “We can cure these patients,” Kaplan said.
 “But there are too many steps to getting them treatment.”